syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridColumn

 The `DataGridColumn` is the base column types of all columns.
 Hence its properties are used by all the columns.
-The following sub-sections explain the properties and customizations of DataGridColumn:
+The following sub-sections explain the properties and customizations of DataGridColumn.

 ### Binding options